-International Women’s Day is about celebrating women’s achievements, challenging bias and taking action for equality and with this year’s theme being #choosetochallenge, we spoke to Danielle Hewitt – a woman forging her own path in the male dominated world of music promotion.
+International Women’s Day is about celebrating women’s achievements, challenging bias and taking action for equality and with 2021’s theme being #choosetochallenge, we spoke to Danielle Hewitt – a woman forging her own path in the male dominated world of music promotion.

 Danielle is an alumna of Coleg y Cymoedd, a Freelance Music Events Manager, Social Entrepreneur and Co-founder of W.O.M.E.N, a network that provides support to women and non-binary people, who are beginning their careers in the music industry, by providing opportunities of mentorship, networking and skill development.